yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL unguided - Continuous delivery in VSTS and Azure.md

 -   You have a completed ARM template and parameters file saved and committed to source control

--   You have deployed the completed template to Azure that creates the three environments: dev, test, and production.
+-   You have deployed the completed template to Azure that creates the three environments: dev, test, and production

 ## Exercise 2: Create a Visual Studio Team Services team project and Git Repository